LNG sampling with the ASaP LNG Sampler System

 In order to prove the theory and visualize the power of sub cooling, a test was performed at a truck loading facility of Rolande LNG in The Netherlands.

-Two identical Phazers (commercial name of the combined Probe/Vaporizer) where installed at the filling manifold.
+Two identical Phazer Cryogenic Probe-Vaporizers (commercial name of the combined probe and vaporizer) where installed at the filling manifold.
 Both Phazers were sampling the exact same LNG at the same time.
 The vaporized LNG of both Phazer were analyzed by the same analyzer (switching between the two Phazers).

 LNG sampling at low pressure